All the configuration properties described below are defined in the POST /v2/live endpoint.

 }

-For each utterance, you will get a channel key corresponding to the channel the transcription came from.
+Gladia’s real-time API will automatically split the channels and transcribe them separately.
+For each utterance, you’ll get a channel key corresponding to the channel the utterance came from.

 Attaching custom metadata